Getting Started for Suppliers

-Order Desk has over 200 integrations with more being added all the time.
+Order Desk has hundreds of integrations with more being added all the time.
 You can access the current list of available integrations by clicking on Manage Integrations in the left sidebar and navigating through the integration type tabs: Shopping Carts, Shipping, Fulfillment, etc.:

 Connect to as many integrations as needed on a single store, but you can only connect to one instance of an integration per Order Desk store.
 For example, if your client has two Shopify stores, you will need one Order Desk store for each API connection (each Shopify store), but you can then copy or move the orders from one store to another if necessary.

 Don't see a particular integration you need?
 Maybe you have to get orders from a shopping cart or send them to a separate fulfillment service, and there isn't an integration for those services.
 This typically isn't a problem.
 You can still automate as much of the process as possible using import and export templates.

 Import templates let you import orders, inventory items or shipments from a spreadsheet.
 If your client has a shopping cart we aren't integrated with, as long as they can download a spreadsheet of their orders, you can import it directly into Order Desk.